Darlinghurst

-Darlinghurst is an inner-city, eastern suburb of Sydney, New South Wales, Australia.
+Darlinghurst is an inner-city suburb in the eastern suburbs of Sydney, New South Wales, Australia.
 Darlinghurst is located immediately east of the Sydney central business district (CBD) and Hyde Park, within the local government area of the City of Sydney.
 It is often colloquially referred to as "Darlo".

 Darlinghurst is a densely populated suburb with the majority of residents living in apartments or terraced houses.
 Once a slum and red-light district, Darlinghurst has undergone urban renewal since the 1980s to become a cosmopolitan area made up of precincts.
 Places such as Victoria Street (which connects Darlinghurst to Potts Point in the north), Stanley Street (Little Italy) and Crown Street (Vintage and Retro Fashion) are known as culturally rich destinations.
 These high street areas are connected by a network of lane-ways and street corners with shops, cafes and bars.

 Demographically, Darlinghurst is home to the highest percentage of generation X and Y in Australia.
 The majority of businesses in Darlinghurst are independently owned and operated small businesses with over 50% of all commercial activity in the area being consumer oriented: indie retail, food, drink, dining, leisure and personal services.
 Darlinghurst is also home to large number of off-street creative industries.

 Darlinghurst's main street is Oxford Street.
 This major Sydney road runs east from the south-eastern corner of Hyde Park through Darlinghurst and Paddington and terminates at Bondi Junction.
 Oxford Street is one of Sydney's most famous shopping and dining strips.
-The Darlinghurst end is well known around the world as the centre of Sydney's gay community, is the yearly parade route of the Sydney Mardi Gras and the spiritual birthplace of the LGBT rights movement.
+The Darlinghurst end is well known around the world as the centre of Sydney's gay community, is the yearly parade route of the Sydney Mardi Gras and the spiritual birthplace of the LGBTQ rights movement.
 It is home to a number of prominent gay venues and businesses, while more broadly Darlinghurst is a centre of Sydney's burgeoning small bar scene.